Rationality-Robust Information Design: Bayesian Persuasion under Quantal Response: The Complexity on Computing Approximately Optimal Signaling Schemes

 where $\censorshipsignal = \frac{\sum_{i:i < \censorshipstate} \prior_i\receiverU_i + \censorshipprob \prior_{\censorshipstate}\receiverU_{\censorshipstate}}{\sum_{i:i < \censorshipstate} \prior_i + \censorshipprob \prior_{\censorshipstate}}$ is the pooling signal; \item [(ii)] high states $\highstates = \left\{i\in[m]:i < \censorshipstate\right\}$, and low states $\lowstates = \left\{i\in[m]: i > \censorshipstate\right\}$. \end{enumerate} \end{theorem}

-Before we present the formal proof of \Cref{thm:SISU opt}, we first provide intuitions behind the constraints in the feasibility program \ref{eq:SISU opt condition}, and the properties as well as the implications of the above characterized optimal censorship signaling scheme.
+In below, we first provide intuitions behind the constraints in the feasibility program \ref{eq:SISU opt condition}, and the properties as well as the implications of the above characterized optimal censorship signaling scheme.
 Then, we provide the high-level proof idea of \Cref{thm:SISU opt}.

 \xhdr{Graphical interpretation of optimal signaling scheme} To develop intuition for optimal censorship, we start with constraints \dfone\ and \dfthree.
 Recall that $\Quant(x) = \sfrac{1} {(1+\exp(\noiseScale x))}$ is concave in $(-\infty, 0]$ and convex in $[0, \infty)$.
 Constraint \dfone\ has the following graphical interpretation: the line through point $(\censorshipsignal,\Quant(\censorshipsignal))$ and point $(\censorshipsignalInverse, \Quant(\censorshipsignalInverse))$ is tangent to curve $\Quant(\cdot)$ at point $(\censorshipsignal,\Quant(\censorshipsignal))$.
 Notably, for every $\censorshipsignalInverse \geq 0$, there exists a unique $\censorshipsignal\leq 0$ which satisfies \dfone.
 In particular, the mapping from $\censorshipsignalInverse \in[ 0,\infty)$ to $\censorshipsignal\in (-\infty, 0]$ satisfying \dfone\ is monotone decreasing and is a bijection (See \Cref{fig:SISU opt condition} for illustration).
 Constraint~\dftwo\ means that threshold state $\censorshipstate$ is the largest state index such that $\receiverU_i \leq \censorshipsignalInverse$, i.e., $\censorshipstate = \argmax_{i}\{ \receiverU_i:\receiverU_i\leq \censorshipsignalInverse\}$.\footnote{Recall we assume $\receiverU_1 < 0$ without loss of generality, and thus $\censorshipstate = \argmax_{i}\{ \receiverU_i:\receiverU_i\leq \censorshipsignalInverse\}$ is well-defined for $\censorshipsignalInverse \geq 0$.} Hence, starting with an arbitrary $\censorshipsignalInverse \geq 0$, constraints \dfone\ and \dftwo\ pin down a unique tuple $(\censorshipsignal,\censorshipsignalInverse, \censorshipstate,\censorshipprob)$: constraint \dfone\ pins down a unique $\censorshipsignal \leq 0$, constraint \dftwo\ pins down a unique $\censorshipstate$, and then $\censorshipprob$ is uniquely determined as well by the relation between $\censorshipsignal, \censorshipstate, \censorshipprob$.